ryanmichaelcollins/ryanmichaelcollins.github.io/_posts/2017-05-14-fun-with-constexpr-and-variadic-templates.md

 Even if we try to separate things onto different lines, I think this syntax makes the entire function painful to parse and way more difficult to read than it needs to be.
 But it works!
 Once again although things aren't _too_ horrible in this simple example, I think having the inline lambda vs three lines of implementation detail are a no-brainer from a readability standpoint.[[3]](#footnotes)

 There are cases where lambdas are really wonderful tools and can even help make things more readable, but I think that this is definitely not one of them.
-Even if we try to separate the structure a little, I am still not a fan:
+Even if we try to separate the structure a little, I am still not a fan.
+I think it looks messy when you immediately call lambdas with parameters right after the lambda definition.
+Anyway, here's what we end up with:

 ```c++
 template<typename...
 Args>